Charez

-Charez (چارز) (Note: Also romanized as Chāraz and Chārez) is a village in, and the capital of, Kelar-e Sharqi Rural District (Note: Formerly Kelarabad-e Sharqi Rural District) of Kelar District, Abbasabad County, Mazandaran province, Iran.

-It is a southern suburb of Kelarabad city, bordering Jisa-ye Kelarabad village to its east and Espi Rud to its west.
+Charez (چارز) (Note: Also romanized as Chāraz and Chārez) is a village in, and the capital of, Kelar-e Sharqi Rural District (Note: Formerly Kelarabad-e Sharqi Rural District) in Kelar District of Abbasabad County, Mazandaran province, Iran.
+It is a southern suburb of the city of Kelarabad, bordering the village of Jisa-ye Kelarabad to its east and Espi Rud to its west.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 804 in 227 households, when it was in Kelarabad Rural District (Note: Renamed Kelarabad-e Gharbi Rural District) of the former Abbasabad District of Tonekabon County.
+At the time of the 2006 National Census, the village's population was 804 in 227 households, when it was in Kelarabad Rural District (Note: Renamed Kelarabad-e Gharbi Rural District) of the former Abbasabad District in Tonekabon County.
 The following census in 2011 counted 869 people in 285 households, by which time the district had been separated from the county in the establishment of Abbasabad County.
-The rural district was transferred to the new Kelarabad District, (Note: Renamed Salmanshahr District) and Charez was transferred to Kelarabad-e Sharqi Rural District (Note: Renamed Kelar-e Sharqi Rural District) created in the district.
+The rural district was transferred to the new Kelarabad District (Note: Renamed Salmanshahr District) and renamed Kelarabad-e Gharbi Rural District.
+The village was transferred to Kelarabad-e Sharqi Rural District (Note: Renamed Kelar-e Sharqi Rural District) created in the same district.
 The 2016 census measured the population of the village as 978 people in 328 households, when the rural district had been separated from the district in the formation of Kelar District.
-It was the most populous village in its rural district.
+The rural district was renamed Kelar-e Sharqi Rural District, and Charez was its most populous village.